 Since 1995, China has been recording consistent trade surpluses which from 2004 to 2009 has increased 10 times.
 In 2018, China posted a trade surplus of USD 351.76 billion, the lowest since 2013, as exports increased 9.9 percent, its strongest performance in seven years, while imports were up 15.8 percent.
 The biggest trade surpluses were recorded with Hong Kong, the US, the Netherlands, India, the UK, Vietnam, Singapore and Indonesia.
 China recorded trade deficits with Taiwan, South Korea, Australia, Germany, Brazil and South Africa.
 This page provides - China Balance of Trade - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-China Balance of Trade - actual data, historical chart and calendar of releases - was last updated on June of 2019.
+China Balance of Trade - actual data, historical chart and calendar of releases - was last updated on August of 2019.